-This object is an instance of the Datasette class.
-That class currently has a large number of methods on it, but it should not be considered stable (at least until Datasette 1.0) with the exception of the methods that are documented on this page.
+Many Plugin hooks are passed objects that provide access to internal Datasette functionality.
+The interface to these objects should not be considered stable (at least until Datasette 1.0) with the exception of methods that are documented on this page.